srahmani7/NLP_Project/README.md

 I try to achive the followings for this assignment:<br>

 **1. Preparing Data -** This section includes, Cleaning, Exploring and Visualizing  data.<br>
-**2. Proposing Methods & Experiments -** To perform the Text-Classification (NLP), I applied three different feature extraction models (Bag of Words, TF_IDF and Word Embeddings) and compared the results of their prediction accuracies, using Logistic Regression and Linear Support Vector Machine Algorithms.
+**2. Proposing Methods & Experiments -** To perform the Text-Classification (NLP), I applied four different feature extraction models (Bag of Words, TF_IDF, Word Embeddings and Topic modeling) and compared the results of their prediction accuracies, using Logistic Regression and Linear Support Vector Machine Algorithms.
 It needs to be mentioned that since document data is not computable, it must be transformed to numerical data such as the vector space model.
 This transformation task is generally called feature extraction of document data.<br>

 ## **Motivation and Background**<br>